mensbeam/Arsse/docs/en/030_Supported_Protocols/010_Nextcloud_News.md

 # Interaction with nested folders

 Tiny Tiny RSS is unique in allowing newsfeeds to be grouped into folders nested to arbitrary depth.
-When newsfeeds are placed into nested folders, they simply appear in the top-level folder when accessed via the NextCloud News protocol.
+When newsfeeds are placed into nested folders, they simply appear in the top-level folder when accessed via the Nextcloud News protocol.